AndreyKorolevich/cap-store/README.md

 # [Cap Store](https://cap-store.netlify.app/)

-Shoe Store using React Hooks, Redux, and more!
+Cap Store using React Hooks, Redux, and more!

 ## Built With 🔨